 If you plan to eat at WinterFest, there are plenty of dining options, but you need to be prepared for long lines.
 While not a fan of standing in lines, we did so for hot chocolate.
 You can buy a refillable hot chocolate cup near the entrance and enjoy free refills during your visit.
 Keep your receipt if you plan a return visit because refills will be $1.

-So, as we got up from Santa’s chair, I told him I’ll see him Dec.
+So, as we got up from Santa’s chair, I said I’ll see him Dec.
 25. He looked at me and muttered “Sure.
 You keep thinking that.”
 Then, I noticed an elf write something on the Naughty List.

 On a serious note, we recommend visiting WinterFest at Worlds of Fun.
-The park is open 5-10 p.m. (though people arrived as early as 3 p.m. and several rides and attractions were open) each day Dec.
-8-30, except for Christmas Eve and Christmas Day.
-Check the website for hours and prices.
+The park is open 4-10 p.m. (though people arrived as early as 3 p.m. and several rides and attractions were open) on Saturdays and 5-10 p.m.
+Friday and Sunday.
+The park is closed Christmas Eve and Christmas Day.
+Check the website for complete hours and prices.

 If you plan an overnight trip, we recommend staying at one of the nearby hotels, which are just a few minutes from the park.
 We stayed at the Candlewood Suites, courtesy of Worlds of Fun.
 With it being our first visit to a Candlewood property, we were impressed.
 The room featured a kitchen area, with a stove and refrigerator.
 The hotel also features a laundry room in case you might need one.